Aparajita1276/Hotel-Booking-System/README.md

 Developed by **Aparajita Nag** in collaboration with **Anirban Chanda**, **Ananda Neogi**, and **Manjulika Bachar**.
 A modern, responsive **Hotel Booking Frontend Website** built using **HTML**, **Tailwind CSS**, and **Swiper.js**.
-This project includes pages for browsing hotels, viewing room availability, filtering/searching hotels, and a booking confirmation workflow.
+This project includes pages for browsing hotels, viewing room availability, filtering/searching hotels.

 ---